pbuckner/x-plane_plugins/XPython/docs/source/development/xlua_typical.rst

 Runtime code
 ------------
 This part is crucial.
 All the previous code is executed `once`, when the python module is loaded.
-To have X-Plane execute our plunin's functionality at the proper time, you'll need to provide the appropriate callback `as methods of the` ``PythonInterface`` `class`::
+To have X-Plane execute our plugin's functionality at the proper time, you'll need to provide the appropriate callback `as methods of the` ``PythonInterface`` `class`::

   ############################################
   # RUNTIME CODE

-  class PythonInteface(EasyPython):
+  class PythonInterface(EasyPython):

       def flight_start(self):
           do_something_on_each_flight_start()